The one-size-fits-all benefits era is over

 But the platforms available today handle the ugly parts behind the scenes.
 Eligibility rules, tax treatment, vendor payments, claims processing, compliance checks all automated.
 The employee just sees a clean, app-like experience where they pick what they want.

 The real trick isn't offering 50 options.
 It's offering 8 to 10 meaningful options that are actually relevant to your workforce demographics.
-Research consistently shows that too many choices leads to decision fatigue, which kills utilization rates.
-Effective personalization requires thoughtful curation limit options, provide guidance, and use default selections to support employees who prefer simplicity.
+Research consistently shows that too many choices leads to decision fatigue, which kills utilisation rates.
+According to a 2026 analysis, effective personalisation requires thoughtful curation employers should limit options, provide guidance, and use default selections to support employees who prefer simplicity.

 The counterintuitive cost story